rahulmishra54/email_spam_classifier/README.md

 Go to http://127.0.0.1:5000/

 🧠 Model Training
-The model is trained using TF-IDF Vectorization and Logistic Regression.
+The model is trained using TF-IDF Vectorization and Multinomial Naive Bayes (MNB).

 Preprocessing steps include: